ox42/cloudapps-cli/README.md

 The cloudapps-cli offers a set of awesome starter kits (boilerplate code) for projects based on Bootstrap, Express, React or Vue.
 Tested on Windows, Linux and macOS.

-To get started, make sure you have Node.js installed and type the following command in a Terminal or a Command Prompt:
+To get started, make sure you have Node.js installed and type the following command in a Terminal or a Command Prompt to install "cloudapps" globally:

 ```
 npm install -g cloudapps